tylerjwoodfin/atlas-man/README.md

   ```bash
   python atlas-man.py --jira --add-issue "Project Key" "Issue Title"
   ```
+  Currently, the issue type is hardcoded to "Task" and the priority is hardcoded to "Medium".
+Future versions will allow you to specify these values.

 - **Add a new Jira project**:
   ```bash
   python atlas-man.py --jira --add-project "Project Name"